sakuli/Docs/content/writing_tests/tutorial.md

 ## Setting up a Sakuli Test Suite

-Sakuli will bootstrap a test suite with following command.
+Sakuli will bootstrap a test suite with the following command.
 A detailed explanation on what files are needed, can be found [in anatomy chapter](anatomy.md).
 {{< highlight bash >}}
 npx @sakuli/cli create project . --package